-Epididymo-orchitis is a clinical syndrome consisting of pain, swelling and inflammation of the epididymii and testes.
+Epididymo-orchitis is a clinical syndrome consisting of pain, swelling and inflammation of the epididymies and testes.
 It occurs most commonly as a complication of a urethral infection caused by sexually transmitted pathogens (Chlamydia trachomatis, Neisseria gonorrhoea) in sexually active men, or a urinary tract infection caused by enteric Gram-negative bacteria (Pseudomonas, Klebsiella or Proteus spp, E. Coli) in non-sexually active men (eg prepubertal boys, older men).
-It can also occur secondary to a number of systemic bacterial infections (extrapulmonary tuberculosis, syphilis,) and viral infections (mumps).
+It can also occur secondary to a number of systemic bacterial infections (tuberculosis, syphilis) and viral infections (mumps).
 Men who engage in insertive anal sex are at risk of infection with sexually acquired enteric pathogens in addition to other sexually transmitted pathogens.

 Differential diagnosis includes: